hiiamboris/red-spaces-gitlab-mirror/tests/README.md

 ![](https://codeberg.org/hiiamboris/media/raw/branch/master/spaces/demo-list-test4.gif)

 `list-view` test: each list-view item is a `label` which is a horizontal list.
 It shouldn't be "jumping" which is the case if each label filled the whole viewport of list-view vertically, and then `roll` function would always detect a jump condition.
+Full-sized zebra should indicate that items fill the viewport horizontally.

 ---